compbiofan/SimSCSnTree/README.md

         -G (--treedepth)    The mean of the tree depth distribution.
 The final tree depth will be sampled from a Gaussian with this mean and a fixed standard deviation. (default: 4 counting from the first cancer cell)
         -H (--treewidthsigma)	The standard deviation of the tree width distribution.
 To get exactly the tree width defined by -F, use a very small standard deviation, e.g., 0.0001. (default: 0.5)
         -K (--treedepthsigma)	The standard deviation of the tree depth distribution.
 To get exactly the tree depth defined by -F, use a very small standard deviation, e.g., 0.0001. (default: 0.5)

+## <a name="longitudinal"></a>Control of parameters for longitudinal study:

+        -L (--levels)	This is for both tree inference and longitidunal study.
+For multiple levels, use semicolon to separate them.
+The first tumor cell has level 1.
+If counting from the bottom (leaf) of the tree, use minus before the number.
+For example, -1 is the leaf level.
+The range of the level should be within [-depth, depth].
+Users can specify desired levels according to -G to know which levels are available.
+If that is the case, use a very small -K to make sure the depth is not smaller than the biggest level you specify. (default: -1)
+        -U (--bulk-levels)	The levels of the bulk sequencing separated by semicolon.
+The definition of the levels is the same as in -L. The default for this option is NA, meaning no bulk sequencing.

 ## <a name="read_fluctuation"></a>Control of read depth fluctuation.